eclipse-openj9/openj9/buildenv/docker/test/README.md

 # To use this docker file:
-1. Depends on your OS platform, build the base openj9 docker image from the Dockerfile in buildenv/docker/jdk11/ `docker build -f buildenv/docker/jdk11/<platform>/ubuntu/Dockerfile -t=openj9 .`
+1. Depends on your OS platform, build the base openj9 docker image from the script in buildenv/docker/mkdocker.sh `bash mkdocker.sh --tag=openj9 --dist=ubuntu --version=16 --build`

 2. Build the Docker image from buildenv/docker/test/ for testing `docker build -t=openj9-buildandtest .`